paulhjyoon/zmk-alternative/README.md

 Please see the instructions below for creating this setup.

+**Note: This is not an official release from MoErgo.
+Proceed with caution.
+If the steps are not followed correctly you may damage your nRF52840 and/or your Glove80.
+I will not be responsible for any damage as a result of following this guide.**

 ## Features
 - Charge Glove80s once every 4 months
     - My experience seems to be that they will last even longer than this...